mataktelis11/SFMLGameDevelopmentByExample/README.md

-# SFML Simple 2D Game
+# SFML Simple 2D Game: Scroll of the Undead

 ![GitHub](https://img.shields.io/github/license/mataktelis11/Simple-SFML-2D-Game)
 ![GitHub top language](https://img.shields.io/github/languages/top/mataktelis11/Simple-SFML-2D-Game)

-This is a game based on the source code provided by the book **SFML Game Development By Example (ISBN 9781785287343)** (https://www.packtpub.com/product/sfml-game-development-by-example/9781785287343).
+This is a free and open-source game based on the source code provided by the book <a href="https://www.packtpub.com/product/sfml-game-development-by-example/9781785287343" target="_blank">SFML Game Development By Example (ISBN 9781785287343)</a>.

 <img src="/docs/screenshots/1.png" alt="Alt text" title="In-Development Screenshot">

 ## Intro
-This repository is a fork from **sschellhoff** (https://github.com/sschellhoff/SFMLGameDevelopmentByExample) who provided the original book's source code in a runnable version.
+This repository is a fork from <a href="https://github.com/sschellhoff/SFMLGameDevelopmentByExample" target="_blank">sschellhoff</a> who provided the original book's source code in a runnable version.

 NOTE: The project is still under development!!